hashicorp/terraform-provider-azurerm/website/docs/r/image.html.markdown

 * `location` - (Required) Specified the supported Azure location where the resource exists.
     Changing this forces a new resource to be created.
 * `source_virtual_machine_id` - (Optional) The Virtual Machine ID from which to create the image.

+-> **NOTE:** The Virtual Machine must be Generalized prior to an image being taken - more information can be found for both [Linux](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image) and [Windows](https://docs.microsoft.com/en-gb/azure/virtual-machines/windows/sa-copy-generalized) respectively.

 * `os_disk` - (Optional) One or more `os_disk` elements as defined below.
 * `data_disk` - (Optional) One or more `data_disk` elements as defined below.
 * `tags` - (Optional) A mapping of tags to assign to the resource.